Artist 2.0

 Artist 2.0 is the third studio album by American rapper A Boogie wit da Hoodie.
 It was released on February 14, 2020, by Highbridge and Atlantic Records. and contains features from Young Thug, Roddy Ricch, Gunna, London on da Track, DaBaby, Trap Manny, Summer Walker, Khalid, and Lil Uzi Vert.
 The deluxe edition of the album was released on June 19, 2020.
 It features an additional guest appearance from his firstborn daughter, Melody Valentine Dubose.
+The album was a commercial success, peaking at number two on the US Billboard 200.

 Background

 A Boogie first announced the album in December 2018 with an original February 2019 release date before being pushed back.
 The day before release, A Boogie revealed the cover art and track listing for the album on his Instagram page, also revealing features from Young Thug, Roddy Ricch, Gunna, London on da Track, DaBaby, Trap Manny, Summer Walker, Khalid and Lil Uzi Vert.

 Release and promotion

 Singles

 On September 13, 2019, A Boogie released a buzz single titled "Mood Swings".
 It debuted at number 76 on the Billboard Hot 100.
 It was followed by "Reply", featuring Lil Uzi Vert, on November 15.
 It debuted and peaked at number 49 on the Hot 100.

 On January 31, 2020, he released "King of My City", debuting at number 69 on the Hot 100.

 "Numbers" featuring Roddy Ricch, Gunna and London on da Track was sent to US rhythmic contemporary radio on March 31, 2020.
 The song debuted and peaked at number 23 on the Hot 100.

 As part of the album's deluxe edition, "Bleed" was released as the official lead single, along with a video.